Our story started from a personal experience

 Teaming up with Progmatic and numerous experts led us to come up with smart and elegant technology.
 Today we have a unique employee survey solution that is built from a scratch.
 It has received very positive feedback from the market and it seems to deliver both to the employees and the leaders.
 I’m fond of the Moticheck story so far.
 We have all the potential to become the brightest star in the employee survey universe.

 Partnership with Progmatic

-Therefore the shared ownership is absolutely right.
-Developing IT and the business development should go hand in hand.
+Therefore shared ownership is right.
+Developing IT and business development should go hand in hand.
 And it does.

-Out of pure curiosity, I took part in Vali-IT programme at the beginning of the year in order to learn just a bit of coding.
-We looked into SQL, Java, Vue and some other technologies, which I had never touched before.
+Out of pure curiosity, I took part in Vali-IT program at the beginning of the year to learn just a bit of coding.
+We looked into SQL, Java, Vue, and some other technologies, which I had never touched before.
 The organizers told us that within a few months we’ll be all working as developers.
 I didn’t really believe that back then, but against all odds, and after an excellent internship @Progmatic, I am now building software @Moticheck.
 Great experience so far 🙂

 Kadri Kukk, Developer